Maxxjx/Maxxjx/README.md

 <br>
 <h2 align="center">Introduction</h2>

 <p align="center">Hi there!
-I'm Shyam, a final-year MAC student at Guru Nanak College with a deep interest in software engineering.
+I'm Shyam, a final-year MAC student at Guru Nanak College with a deep interest in Web development.
 I love working on innovative projects and learning new technologies.</p>

 <br>
 <h2 align="center">Frequently Used Technologies</h2>